w3f/polkadot-wiki/docs/learn/learn-polkadot-technical-fellowship.md

 ## Cumulative Rank-Based Voting

 As specified in the [manifesto](https://github.com/polkadot-fellows/manifesto/blob/main/manifesto.pdf), when it comes to governance voting, the Polkadot Technical Fellowship uses a **cumulative rank-voting** system, where the **weight of a vote increases non-linearly with the member's rank**.
-The weight is calculated using a triangular number formula, meaning higher-ranked members have significantly more influence.
 The weight function `w(r)` is defined as:

 ```
 w(r) = r(r + 1) / 2
 ```

 where `r` is the member rank.
 For example, a member with rank 3 has a voting weight of 6, while rank 5 has a weight of 15.
+Thus, higher-ranked members have significantly more influence than lower-ranked ones.

 For votes requiring a **minimum rank** to participate (such as Membership, Promotion, or Continuation votes), the weight calculation is adjusted so that the **lowest eligible rank has a base weight of 1**, and higher ranks scale upward from there.
 This is formalized as: